 2. SMART Goal and Objective Setting

-You must be already aware of the concept of setting SMART goals.
+You must be aware that SMART is an acronym, which is the concept of developing goals.
 But the question is: Are you applying it when it comes to your life?
 In order for goals to be powerful, they need to be designed in such a manner that they are a SMART goal.
 There are many versions of what SMART stands for, but in the true sense of the term, it stands for:

 - Time Bound

 Always ensure that your goal is specific and well defined.
 If goals are vague or generalized they are not really helpful, because they lack sufficient direction.
-You need to remember that you need to set goals which will show you the way.
-Hence, you should try to make it as easy as you can so that you can define precisely your point of achievement.
+You need to remember that you need a good smart goal setting template which you can follow the way.
+Hence, you should try to make it as easy as you can so that you can define precisely your key result.

 Lets take the goal of being a Thought Leader in High Performance Teams

 Bad Smart Goal Example: I want to be an expert

 Good Smart Goal Example: I want to be Thought Leader in High Performance Teams